Hh440/defi/README.md

-# ChainView
+# BlockScope

 **Explore Blocks, Track Transactions, and Showcase NFTs**

-ChainView is a Dapp designed to streamline blockchain exploration by offering real-time block and transaction tracking, advanced search functionality for specific blocks and transactions, and a personal NFT portfolio view.
+BlockScope is a Dapp designed to streamline blockchain exploration by offering real-time block and transaction tracking, advanced search functionality for specific blocks and transactions, and a personal NFT portfolio view.
 Built with QuickNode integration, this app provides users with a simple and efficient way to interact with blockchain data.

 ## Features